 Prerequisite(s): Third year standing or instructor's consent.
 (3-0 or 3-0) EDUC 353 Environmental Education: Curriculum and Pedagogy (3 sem. hrs.)
 This introductory environmental education explores environmental learning approaches to be used in schools and field-based/outdoor educational settings.
 Using environmental learning approaches in class and in the field, students will develop reflexive and inquisitive thinking along with problem-solving approaches, develop communication, team-building and collaborative working skills, and develop skills and knowledge of forest, flora, and fauna.
 The course will examine environmental issues and learning approached from a local perspective and with respect to First Peoples Principles of Learning.
 (3-0; 3-0) EDUC 365 Social Issues in Education (3 sem. hrs.)
 This course is an introduction to the sociology of education as an analysis of the role of education in society.
 In particular, the course will explore societal trends affecting the institutions and practices of education; interpretative paradigms and related research studies; group dynamics in education; religious, social, and economic factors and issues in Canadian education.
-Prerequisite(s): EDUC 222; third year standing.
+Prerequisite(s): Minimum 60 semester hours.
 (3-0 or 3-0) EDUC 373 Media and Technologies in Education (3 sem. hrs.)
 An overview of educational media and technologies in the classroom.
 Students will learn to apply technological skills for teaching and learning.
 They will engage this course as collaborators, content creators, and tinkerers, working together for a discerning praxis of educational media and technologies.
-Prerequisite(s): 3rd year standing.
+Prerequisite(s): Minimum 60 semester hours.

 EDUC 401 Assessment and Evaluation for Learning (3 sem. hr.)
 A consideration of models of student assessment that contribute to effective and meaningful student learning.
 Assessment of learning, for learning, and as learning.
 Topics include: underlying perspectives on student assessment, including faith informed perspectives; linking assessment to curriculum and learning, grading practices and guidelines, sampling student performance, keeping records, communicating the results of assessment, interpreting and using the results of large-scale testing.
-Prerequisite(s) or Co-requisite: EDUC 321 and fourth year standing; 2.5 GPA.
-Concurrently taking a practicum course: EDUC 303, EDUC 402, or EDUC 403.
-(3-0; 0-0) EDUC 402, 403 Initial Classroom Experience (1, 1 sem. hr.)
+Prerequisite(s) EDUC 321, minimum 90 semester hours, and a minimum 2.70 GPA.
+(3-0; 0-0) Co-requisite(s): EDUC 402 EDUC 402 Initial Classroom Experience (1, 1 sem. hr.)
 These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 Throughout the course and school visits, students become more confident in being in the classroom, interacting with students and teachers, and in carrying out activities that prepare them for more advanced practica.
 Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1⁄2 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
 Requests for May practica are processed through the Dean's office.).
 NB: Pass/Fail courses.